Shrey-Viradiya/Shrey-Viradiya/README.md

 ## Hi there 👋

-I'm Shrey Viradiya, a technology analyst at Goldman Sachs, Bangalore 😃.
+I'm Shrey Viradiya, a SDE 2 at Goldman Sachs, Bangalore 😃.

 Please explore my repositories and feel free to give feedback.